Pancoast tumor: Diagnosis

+Tumor staging

+Pancoast tumors are staged similarly to most other non-small cell lung cancers using the tumor, node, and metastasis (TNM system) as well as numbers (1-4) to indicate severity.
+At time of diagnosis, due to difficulty of early detection through imaging, most Pancoast tumors are usually staged at level T3 or T4 due to their invasion of the chest wall and local nerve structures.

+Prognosis

+Advances in treatment and research have greatly improved survival rates over time, yet due to the later detection of most Pancoast tumors, the prognosis of the disease is still not always favorable and varies depending various factors such as time of detection, extent of invasion of the tumor, lymph node involvement and whether or not the tumor is resectable.

+Currently, the five year prognosis on average is about 30% and up to 50% in patients with early-stage and surgically resectable Pancoast tumors.
+Unfortunately, less than 50% of tumors found in patients are actually surgically resectable, leading to poorer outcomes.

-Treatment
+Treatment and management

 The treatment of a Pancoast lung cancer may differ from that of other types of non-small-cell lung cancer.
-Its position and close proximity to vital structures (such as nerves and the spine) may make surgical intervention difficult.
+The current standard of treatment is a combination of chemotherapy and radiotherapy, followed by surgical resection.
+Though complete tumor resection is recommended, its position and close proximity to vital structures (such as nerves and the spine) may make surgical intervention difficult, with many absolute contraindications present such as tumor invasion of the esophagus/trachea, more than 50% vertebral involvement among a few.

 As a result, and depending on the stage of the cancer, treatment may involve radiation therapy and chemotherapy given prior to surgery (neoadjuvant treatment).
 Surgery may consist of the removal of the upper lobe of a lung together with its associated structures (subclavian artery, vein, branches of the brachial plexus, ribs and vertebral bodies), as well as mediastinal lymphadenectomy.
 Surgical access may be via thoracotomy from the back or the front of the chest and modifications.
 Nonsurgical treatment may consist of radiation therapy alone or clinical trials of new combinations of treatment.